Tuesday, December 29, 2015

 Therein lies his genius, as this was but one facet of his musical personality.
 "Early In the Morning" is yet another side of the coin, with as soulful a vocal as a white male could achieve.
 Minimalist masterpiece best describes this rendition as Harry ends up owning another cover, accompanying himself on keyboards.
 The stark arrangement is completely carried by his voice.
 Easily the best place to start on your journey through his body of work, Nilsson Schmilsson showcases his strengths, nicely beveled under Perry's direction into a final product with nary a wasted note.

 As a Beatle obsessed kid, I discovered his music through reading about the unanimous endorsement bestowed by the group upon his second release (Pandemonium Shadow Show).
 The infamous, hard-partying exploits with John Lennon in the mid-70s and their collaboration on Pussycats was another point of reference.
-His brilliance has been criminally overlooked, though there was a decline in the quality of subsequent output causing his star to fade.
-Since he passed in 1994, his profile has remained low in terms of how his catalog has been marketed.
-It is a great shame that this effort falls into the category of forgotten music.
+His brilliance has been criminally overlooked, with lack of promotion undermining later efforts, such as Knnillsson.
+Since his untimely passing in 1994, his profile has remained low in terms of how his catalog has been marketed.

 It's never too late to find out why people were wild about Harry.
 Here's the trailer for a 2006 documentary called "Who is Harry Nilsson?
 (And Why Is Everybody Talkin' About Him)".
 It was released on DVD in the fall of 2010 and comes highly recommended.